adidas/api-guidelines/api-testing-with-dredd/api-testing-ci-environment.md

-1. Node.js
+1. The CI Environment MUST have a Node.js runtime:

     ```
     $ node -v
     v7.5.0
     ```

-2. Install Dredd
+2. For the testing, [Dredd](https://github.com/apiaryio/dredd) MUST be installed globally:

     ```
     $ npm install -g dredd --no-optional